kolaczyn/fit-tracker/README.md

 - make the logo a link to the home page
 - rename the site into **Track** *Fit* ('Track' is bold, 'Fit' is think)
 - for some reason I can't put floats in the input
+- make it possible to add e.g. % at the end in SubmitAndResult
+- form logic is a little bit repetetive, there might be a better way to handle the form logic